 More easy Indian mushroom recipes

-More vegan/ vegetarian mushroom recipes from around the world
+More mushroom recipes from around the world

-- Stir fried tofu with bean sprouts and mushrooms
+- Stir-fried tofu with bean sprouts and mushrooms

 - Garlic butter mushrooms